 3. Lowered absenteeism

-Using fitness and health-related apps and/or wearables can help reduce employee absence due to health concerns, as well as increase work-life balance.
+Using health-related apps, fitness trackers, and/or wearable devices in the workplace can help reduce employee absence due to health concerns, as well as increase work-life balance.
 Monitoring and evaluating real-time data of employee’s physical activity, sleep patterns, and stress levels can help employers evaluate the drivers of health risks to their employees, and potentially prevent long-term disability leaves.

 4. Reduced stress levels

-If bringing your dog to work to reduce employee stress levels isn’t an option (and we really think it should be an option!), then wearables that monitor activity levels combined with apps (like Pip) that help to decrease employee stress levels through interactive games, will lead to a more productive and healthy team.
+If allowing your people to bring your dog to work isn’t an option (and we really think it should be an option!), then wearable technology can be used to decrease workplace stress levels.
+Wearables devices in the workplace that monitor activity levels will lead to a more productive and healthy team.